-The most frequent opioids reported were buprenorphine (64%), heroin (19%), and methadone (11%).
-Other commonly used substances are amphetamines, including methamphetamine (36%) and cannabinoids (28%).
+Other commonly used substances are amphetamines, including methamphetamine (36%), and cannabinoids (28%).
 All other substances were used by less than 12% of women in the registry.
 Approximately 61% of cases were exposed to more than one type of substance during pregnancy; for these cases, the average exposure was to three substances.

-Prenatal care is critical for these women to address substance abuse and other co-occurring problems, such as hepatitis C, which was reported in about 38% of this population.
+Prenatal care is critical for these women to address illicit substance use and other co-occurring problems, such as hepatitis C, which was reported in about 38% of mothers of babies with NAS.
 Compared to women whose infants do not have NAS, mothers of infants with NAS are more likely to utilize Women, Infants, and Children (WIC) services during pregnancy, but much less likely to receive first trimester prenatal care.
-Inadequate health insurance may explain part of this disparity, as mothers in the registry were less likely to have insurance of any type to pay for their delivery.
-Enrollment in and compliance with Medication for Opioid Use Disorder (MOUD) is one factor associated with adequate prenatal care.
-About 54% of the women in the registry were estimated to be enrolled in MOUD.
-Of these, 59% were using other drugs not compliant with their treatment.
+Inadequate health insurance may explain part of this disparity, as 6.35 of mothers in the registry did not have insurance of any type to pay for their delivery.